 - Help to detect the source of the infestation by letting you know which direction they are coming from

 - Helps you to monitor the efficiency of the treatments

 Here is a list of all the items we talked about that you need to complete your treatment plan.
 All you need to do is check the items you would like to keep and “x” the items that you don’t want to buy.
 It doesn’t get any easier than this!

 Cimex lectularius (Bed Bugs) are small, flat, parasitic insects that feed solely on the blood of people and animals while they sleep.
 However, they can live many months without a meal.
 This makes them extremely hard to deal with.

 Once nearly eradicated, bed bugs have returned with a vengeance over the past 20 years.
-There are many theories about the bed bug resurgence.
+There are many theories regarding their resurgence.
 One of the major reasons is a widespread resistence to insecticides such as DDT.
 Here are a few other suspected causes for their population growth:

-Bed bugs have not been know to spread disease and are generally not considered a medical or public health hazard.
+They have not been know to spread disease and are generally not considered a medical or public health hazard.
 They are however, a huge annoyance.
-Having bed bugs equates to a lot of itching, frustration and loss of sleep.
+Having these insects equates to a lot of itching, frustration and loss of sleep.

 Bed bug bites can affect people in different ways.
 Some people have no reaction to the bites at all and some can have a serious allergic reaction.
 In some cases, multiple bites can require medical attention.

 Most bites resolve within one to two weeks.
 Treatment focuses on relieving symptoms, and include: